napthedev/examvjppro/docs/CONVEX_AUTH_SETUP.md

 - Requires `AUTH_GOOGLE_ID` and `AUTH_GOOGLE_SECRET` environment variables
 - Accounts are automatically linked if the same email is used

-### 2. Email OTP
+### 2. GitHub OAuth
-- Users receive an 8-digit verification code via email
-- Powered by Resend for reliable email delivery
+- Users can sign in with their GitHub accounts
-- Requires `AUTH_RESEND_KEY` environment variable
+- Requires `AUTH_GITHUB_ID` and `AUTH_GITHUB_SECRET` environment variables
-- Codes expire after 15 minutes for security
+- Accounts are automatically linked if the same email is used

 ## Environment Variables